Whilst your regular host is sunning himself in Cornwall (lol) it falls to me; ‘the other Matt’ at Sønr to bring you this week’s SøNws.

-Next up is AXA UK who’ve announced the merging of three of their health and wellbeing brands under the new banner: AXA Health.
-Following the recent senior hires they’ve been making it’ll be interesting to see what comes next.
+Next up is AXA UK who’ve announced the merging of three of its health and wellbeing brands under the new banner: AXA Health.
+Following the recent senior hires, they’ve been making it’ll be interesting to see what comes next.

-When two become one Crowdcube and Seedrs are set to merge, a move which would see the creation of one of the largest private equity marketplaces in the world.
-Since 2011, roughly £2bn has been invested on the platforms’ collective campaigns, helping more than 1,500 startups raise funds.
+When two become one Crowdcube and Seedrs are set to merge, a move that would see the creation of one of the largest private equity marketplaces in the world.
+Since 2011, roughly £2bn has been invested in the platforms’ collective campaigns, helping more than 1,500 startups raise funds.

 Insurtech IPO’s – the new normal?

-Following in the footsteps of Lemonade and Hippo (which has plans to go public in 2021), are not one, not two but three newly announced IPOs:
+Following in the footsteps of Lemonade and Hippo (which has plans to go public in 2021), are not one, not two but three newly announced Insurtech IPO’s:

 First up is Root Inc who’ve raised $523 million (plus a chunk of debt financing) and has a valuation of $3.65 billion.
 Leading with telematics-based auto policy products they’ve since expanded to renters and home insurance.

-Medicare Advantage insurer, Clover Health has announced it will become publicly traded via merger with Social Capital Hedosophia with a valuation of around $3.7billion.
+Medicare Advantage insurer, Clover Health has announced Insurtech IPO’s will become publicly traded via a merger with Social Capital Hedosophia with a valuation of around $3.7billion.

-Doctor Care Anywhere has also announced a planned IPO of $75million.
-The healthtech’s customers include AXA, Aon and HCA Health and the news comes after an unsurprisingly busy 2020 including a $27million Series B in March.
+Doctor Care Anywhere has also announced a planned Insurtech IPO’s of $75million.
+The healthtech’s customers include AXA, Aon, and HCA Health and the news comes after an unsurprisingly busy 2020 including a $27million Series B in March.